Introduction of Ledger Posting in Accounting

 Utility or advantages of Ledger

-The purpose of accounting is not only limited to recording monetary receipts and payment.
+The purpose of accounting is not only limited to recording monetary receipts and payments.
 On the basis of the summary of accounts, proper decisions regarding the business policy can be taken.
-Necessary and useful information to an organisation as wells as different summaries can be easily and quickly obtained from the ledger.
-Thus the fulfilment of the main objects of accounting is possible with the help of the ledger only.
-Therefore ledger is known as King of Books.
+Necessary and useful information to an organization as wells as different summaries can be easily and quickly obtained from the ledger.
+Thus the fulfillment of the main objects of accounting is possible with the help of the ledger only.
+Therefore ledger is known as the King of Books.

-Ledger becomes useful to get the following information
+Ledger posting in accounting becomes useful to get the following information

-Expenses and Incomes: It gives the information of different expenses and incomes during the accounting year and also its total and individual amount.
+It gives information on different expenses and incomes during the accounting year and also its total and individual amounts.

-Purchase & Sales: It gives the information for total purchases, total sales, total purchase return, total sales return and also outflow of goods other than sales during the accounting year.
+It gives the information for total purchases, total sales, total purchase return, total sales return, and also outflow of goods other than sales during the accounting year.

-Trial Balance Preparation: It helps to prepare a trial balance to get the information about the balances of all accounts from the ledger.
+It helps to prepare a trial balance to get information about the balances of all accounts from the ledger.

-Final Account Preparation: It gives the information about the different accounts of a ledger for the preparation of final accounts of a business at the end of the year.
+It gives information about the different accounts of a ledger for the preparation of the final accounts of a business at the end of the year.

-Policymaking Decisions: It helps an organisation by giving useful and important information from ledgers for policy-making decisions.
+It helps an organization by giving useful and important information from ledgers for policy-making decisions.

 All accounts arising from business transactions are maintained in a ledger.
 There are numerous such accounts.
-At the time of the posting process too much time wasted to find out which account is on which page.
+At the time of the posting process, too much time is wasted to find out which account is on which page.

 |Name of Account||Ledger Page Number|